What to Pack for a Protest

 If you are arrested, law enforcement can search the area within your immediate control from which you could reach a weapon or destroy evidence.
 That does not necessarily include a right to “search” your cell phone or camera.
 They ordinarily can take your belongings but there are good arguments that they must get a warrant to actually search (look at) them.
 The Reporter’s Committee suggests that you rehearse a polite resistance to search and seizure such as, “I’m a journalist, and my equipment and its contents belong to my company.
 If you want to access it, you will first need to contact their attorney.”

-If you have specific questions about any of these issues, email for more information: First@smvt.com.
+If you have specific questions about any of these issues, email for more information: [email protected].

 For even more detailed discussions, see these excellent resources: